 4 – Investor Distributions

-On either a monthly or quarterly basis, whichever you’ve negotiated with your investors, you will need to send out the correct distributions.
+On either a monthly or quarterly basis, you will need to send out the correct distributions.
 Before closing on the deal, make sure you know who will be responsible for sending out the distributions and where they need to be sent.
 Ideally, your property manager handles the distributions with your oversight and your investors fill out an ACH application so that their distributions are deposited directly into their bank account.

 5 – Investor Communication